SamraAzizi/opencv/FaceDetection/README.md

 # Face Detection using OpenCV

 This project demonstrates basic face detection using OpenCV's Haar Cascades.
+It detects faces in an image and draws rectangles around them.

 ## Prerequisites